Reader in Medieval Literature

 - 2005-7 and 2007- Organiser of interdisciplinary doctoral training in medieval palaeography and codicology (AHRC funded 2005-7, then by Bangor College of Arts and Humanities)

-- 2002-10 Member, Committee of the British Branch of the International Arthurian Society
+2002-10 elected member of the committee of the British Branch of the International Arthurian Society

 - 2010 Invited on the ‘Authoring Arthur’ special event organised by the Royal Shakespeare Company in connection with the staging of Sir Thomas Malory’s Morte Darthur